Washington and Choctaw Railway: History

 The length discrepancy between Poor's Manual and the published timetables (25 vs. 21 miles for the Yellow Pine–Mathews line) cannot be explained.
 Further extension, opened by April 1916, brought the main line to Fail with a length of 24 miles, served by one daily mixed train each way.
 The April 1916 timetable lists further stations to Bolinger with a total length of 31 miles, and notes that the section between Fail and Bolinger was under construction and would be ready by June 1, 1916.
-The Official Guide issued in August 1916 still provided the same information.
-Therefore it remains uncertain whether or not the extension to Bolinger, where the main line connected to the Alabama, Tennessee and Northern Railroad (formerly Tombigbee Valley Railroad), was indeed opened in June 1916.
-A timetable effective October 1917 shows the full line in operation, still with one single mixed train each way, but now running daily except Sundays.
-Train 1 left Yellow Pine at 7 am and arrived in Bolinger at 11:50 am, taking almost five hours for the 31 mile trip.
-Train 2 departed Bolinger at 12:30 pm and reached Yellow Pine at 5 pm.
+However, the extension to Bolinger, where the main line connected to the Alabama, Tennessee and Northern Railroad (formerly Tombigbee Valley Railroad), was only opened on November 28, 1916.
+The mixed train ran daily over the full length of the line from this date.
+Train 1 left Yellow Pine at 7 a.m. and arrived in Bolinger at 11:50 a.m., taking almost five hours for the 31 mile trip.
+Train 2 departed Bolinger at 12:30 p.m. and reached Yellow Pine at 5 p.m.
+A timetable effective October 1917 still shows the full line in operation, with one single mixed train each way on the same times as in November 1916, but now running daily except Sundays.

 The sawmill in Yellow Pine closed around 1918 and a new one was built in Aquilla (also called Cantwell for some time).
 Bolinger became its primary connection to the railroad network, being only 10.5 miles away.
 On September 22, 1919, the southern section of the line between Yellow Pine and Aquilla, about 20.5 miles in length, was abandoned.
 The mixed train between Bolinger and Aquilla ran until 1924 or 1925, when the line became freight-only.
 By December 1925, freight service became irregular.
 This service was maintained until 1927 when the sawmill in Aquilla shut down, and on June 9 of that year, permission was granted to abandon the line.